pixel-point/pixelpoint-website/content/case-studies/fonoa/index.md

   # authorName: Kristian Posavcevic
   # authorPosition: Marketing Manager
   # authorPhoto: author-photo.jpg
 overview: Fonoa is the global tax automation platform that allows customers to validate tax IDs, calculate taxes, generate invoices and e-invoices, report transactions and file tax returns through a single solution.
-They support tax compliance at the transaction level and simplifies the global tax landscape.
+They support tax compliance at the transaction level and simplify the global tax landscape.
 services:
   - Brand Identity
   - Motion Design